department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/product/1-background-research.md

 **Key point:** The VA Health Summary is created by VA.
 A Veteran has no control over what info is in the report.

+### Coming soon to the VA Health Summary?
+There's talk of including the [**After-Visit Summary (AVS)**](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/assets/AVS-Sample-White-Redacted.pdf) in the VA Health Summary.
+No details yet, but AVS's purpose relates closely to that of the VA Health Summary: it's a snapshot of your medical care at a point in time.
+After an appointment with a VA provider, you get an AVS with info on your recent appointment(s?), plus medications and intructions from your care team.

+On a related note, the After-Visit Summary might be the best source of truth for all the prescriptions and medications a Veteran takes.
+Because there has not been a good source of truth for prescriptions and medications, the Office of the Inspector General was investigating, working with Pharmacy Benefits Management (PBM), the group responsible for managing information about medications.

 ### 3) VA Medical Images and Reports
 A Veteran can:
 - Download and view medical images such as MRIs and X-rays, as well as reports about medical images
 - Request images

-### Coming soon to records?
-There's talk of including the **After-Visit Summary (AVS)** in records.
-No details yet, but AVS's purpose relates closely to that of the VA Health Summary: it's a snapshot of your medical care at a point in time.
-After an appointment with a VA provider, you get an AVS with info on your recent appointment(s?), plus medications and intructions from your care team.

 ## How do Veterans use their medical records?